 The Painted Burro

-Chef Joe Cassinelli’s take on Mexican food is a little out of the ordinary: You might spot garlic mojo- and avocado-doused street corn, or charred octopus tacos with toasted almond mole.
-In Brookline and the South End, the sibling Burro Bar has laid-back bocadillas (small bites), more queso fundido options, and new ceviches.
+Over in Somerville’s Davis Square, chef Joe Cassinelli’s take on Mexican food is a little out of the ordinary: You might spot garlic mojo- and avocado-doused street corn, or charred octopus tacos with toasted almond mole.
+Soon he’ll bring it all to Waltham, where a second Painted Burro is slated to open at 99 Third Ave., replacing Cassinelli’s Osteria Posta.
+In Brookline and the South End, meanwhile, you’ll find the sibling operation Burro Bar, which has laid-back bocadillas (small bites), more queso fundido options, and new ceviches.

 Chef-owner Lorenzo Reyes toiled in kitchens across the city for more than 20 years before opening his own restaurant in 2014.
 The family-run spot is cheap, friendly, fresh, and authentic.
 Try the pozole, the house molcajete, a mix of roasted beef, chicken, and shrimp with Oaxacan cactus; or just stick with a hefty taco trio in delicious house-made tortillas.

 Giant burritos are the reason the line is always so long at this Financial District lunch spot.
 We’re partial to the fresh shrimp.
 Guacamole comes standard, but pro tip: Ask for a drizzle of jalapeño ranch, too.
 The food truck company recently opened a second brick-and-mortar at Assembly Row, which also offers beer and wine.